-For a listing of Canberra course options by term please visit the international course web page.
+For a listing of Canberra majors and minors please visit the course search page, and for a listing of course offerings by term (called units in Australia) please visit the international course web page.
 Clicking on the course name will bring you to a course description.
 When searching for courses please be sure to take note that the semesters are reversed in Australia (Fall in the US is semester 1 in Australia and Spring in the US is semester 2 in Australia).

 All students are expected to maintain at least the equivalent of a full time course load according to Appalachian State and the host university while abroad (whichever is greater).
 Students participating on the Canberra program will be required to enroll in 12 Canberra credits per semester.
 For more information about study abroad enrollment policies, credit approval, and credit and grade conversions please visit the Academics section of our website.

 Applications are accepted on a rolling basis and some programs may fill up before the listed deadline.
 Each year applications for Fall, Spring, and Summer will open up on August 1st.
 Once open the deadline will be listed below and an Apply Now button will be available at the top and bottom of this page.
 Most applications will have a 2 part application process so students are encouraged to complete their OIED application well before the listed deadline.

 For more information about deadlines and how to apply please visit our Guide Me web page